Top 11 Venture Capital Firms Investing in Insurance Startups

 Image of Recursive Ventures - Top VCs in Insurance

-Recursive Ventures is a micro-VC firm that backs early-stage tech startups in the US and Israel.
-The firm concentrates on companies using data and AI to create significant change in established industries.
+Recursive Ventures is a micro-VC firm that invests in seed-stage tech startups across the US and Israel.
+They focus on companies using data and AI to transform large, traditional industries.

-• Industries of focus: Artificial Intelligence (AI), FinTech, Insurance, and Real Estate
+• Industries of focus: AI, Finance, FinTech, Insurance, Real Estate

 • Founded: 2015